Q & A with Anita Lo

 The Rickshaw Dumpling cart is doing phenomenally well.
 Can we expect more trucks, perhaps in other cities as well?

 I certainly hope for more trucks, as well as more locations.
-We are focusing on New York at present, but would like to branch out to other cities in the future.
+We are focusing on

 You’ve always cooked ahead of the trends, serving foie gras soup dumplings in soup as well as scallops and uni years before other chefs had put such exotic combinations on the menu.
 Where do you get your inspiration?